 This section is for firmly established businesses looking to optimize their HR operations or those with a very large number of employees.

 What it does: Onboarding software walks new hires through all the necessary steps to become full-fledged employees, from digitally signing important paperwork to completing new hire training tasks.
 These platforms also give newbies an early chance to interact with their manager and coworkers to be more comfortable and productive from day one.

-When to adopt: If functionality for onboarding isn’t already available in your existing HR or recruiting suite by the time you reach 1,000 employees, it’s time to invest in this functionality according to our data.
+According to our data, you should adopt onboarding software if functionality for onboarding isn’t already available in your existing HR or recruiting suite by the time you reach 500 employees.

 Head here to begin your onboarding software search.

 8. Compensation management

 What it does: When you factor in everything—years of experience, performance, the going wage rate in your area—are you paying your workers the right amount?
 Is your compensation plan flexible enough to be sustainable in times of hardship?
 Compensation management software allows you to answer these important questions by diving deeper into internal factors (e.g., company revenue, comp budgets) as well as external ones (e.g., local job markets, currency fluctuations).

 Learn more about compensation management software in our Buyers Guide.

 Why you need it to optimize: Compensation management software can help you cut the fat in a number of ways.
 On an individual employee level, these platforms can pull performance grades from your performance management system to recommend bonus payouts based on desired outcomes.